 In the U.S., 47.2% of people aged 30 or older have some form of gum disease, reports the Centers for Disease Control and Prevention.
 People with early-stage gum problems may notice that their gums are swollen and red.
 Their gums may also feel tender and sensitive.
 Left untreated, gum problems can advance to a more serious condition called periodontitis.
 People with this more severe condition may experience their gums pulling away from their teeth, their teeth loosening, or even their teeth falling out.

 Gum problems are caused by the germs in plaque.
 The American Academy of Periodontology (AAP) explains that these germs can affect the gum tissue, leading to sensitivity and other gum issues.
 To remove the germs that cause gum problems, remember to brush your teeth twice per day and floss once per day.
 In addition, you should see your dentist for a comprehensive periodontal evaluation at least once a year.
 A well-balanced diet may also help to keep your gums healthy.

 Nutrients That May Benefit Gum Health

 At this time, the research linking specific foods to better gum health is limited.
 However, scientists have drawn a number of conclusions from the research that is available regarding some nutrients that may benefit gum health.

 - Vitamin C

-Foods that contain vitamin C may reduce gum inflammation, according to an article published in Nutrients.
-People who are deficient in this important vitamin may get scurvy — a disease that causes inflamed, bleeding gums.
+Foods that contain vitamin C may reduce gum sensitivity, according to an article published in Nutrients, a peer-reviewed, open access journal.
+People who are deficient in this important vitamin may get scurvy — a condition that causes sensitive gums.
 The National Institutes of Health notes that all fruits and vegetables contain vitamin C, but some of the best sources include citrus fruits, berries, and leafy greens.

 - Vitamin B12